Introduction

 macro so it gets picked up by GraphQL!):

-If you run cargo shuttle run
+If you run shuttle run

-and go to http://localhost:8000, you'll be able to see that if you click on Queries on the left-hand side, it'll let you use dogs
+, you'll be able to see that if you click on Queries on the left-hand side, it'll let you use dogs

 as a query.